When Change Becomes the Operating Environment

 What to Expect

-Every engagement begins with a Strategy Call — a focused diagnostic conversation in which Dr. Ceruto assesses which neural mechanisms are active in your current response to organizational change.
+Every engagement begins with a Strategy Call — a focused strategy conversation in which Dr. Ceruto assesses which neural mechanisms are active in your current response to organizational change.
 This is not a stress management consultation.
 It is a precision mapping of how your brain is processing the specific uncertainty you face.

 The work is virtual-first and designed to operate alongside active professional demands.
 Organizational change does not pause for personal development.
 The protocol is calibrated to produce neural change within the context of ongoing uncertainty, not after it resolves.